 There are some disagreements about the terminology in the act, and legislators are continuing to propose amendments.

 If a business meets one of these requirements above and does business in California, then they must comply with the CCPA by 2020.
-Businesses that have already implemented best practices for GDPR will have a jump-start on the CCPA, although there are a few differences between the two policies.
+Businesses that have already implemented GDPR best practices will have a jump-start on the CCPA, although there are a few differences between the two policies.

 Why You Should Follow CCPA Anyway